USC-NSL/UbiPose/README.md

 Median latency = 364.00ms, 95th latency = 852.70ms
 ```

 Please ignore the warning of numeric overflow like the following.
-This is due to the uninitialized vio result.
+This is due to the uninitialized VIO result.
 ```
 python/ubipose_stats.py:33: RuntimeWarning: overflow encountered in scalar power 1 - 2 * qvec[2] ** 2 - 2 * qvec[3] ** 2,